 Turtle Earth Mother

 There is a Native American creation myth about a great flood, which covered the Earth with water.
-The Turtle Earth Mother swam below the surface of the water and gathered mud from the ocean floor, and used it to create land for people and animals to live on.
+The Turtle Earth Mother swam below the surface of the water and gathered mud from the ocean floor.
+She used this mud to create land for people and animals to live on.

 Native American cultures have a clan system that is organized around family groups, which are based on the maternal line.
 Clans serve as a system of community organization and a division of labor, and some historians surmise that they helped to keep gene pools healthy by preventing close relatives from marrying.

-Clans also have animals that are associated with them, such as the bear, crow, fox, or hummingbird, and a number of Native American tribes have turtle clans.
-Tribes that have turtle clans include the Chippewa, Huron-Wyandot, Menominee, Abenaki, Shawnee, and Iroquois.
+Clans also have animals that are associated with them, such as the bear, crow, fox, or hummingbird, and a number of tribes have turtle clans.
+These tribes include the Chippewa, Huron-Wyandot, Menominee, Abenaki, Shawnee, and Iroquois.

 As I wrote about in my overview post about spirit animals, like the Native Americans, the Aboriginal Australians believe strongly in the interconnectedness of life on Earth.
 Their belief system is sometimes referred to as “animism,” which means they viewed people, plants, animals, landforms, and celestial bodies as interconnected and part of a greater whole.
 The Aboriginal Australians also revered turtles, who figured prominently in some of their creation stories.